catherineloesch/project-2-react-film-app/src/readme.md

 - dealing with getting stuck
 - getting project deployed on github pages
+- forms for editing items

 ## 9. Wins

 - using a public API to retrieve data
+- adding/removing things from watchlist

 ## 10. Key Learnings & Takeaways